MoonTech/MobileMonitoringMobile/README.md

 # Mobile Monitoring Android App by MoonTech

 Welcome to Mobile Monitoring, a state-of-the-art Android application developed by MoonTech.
-This app is designed to seamlessly integrate your smartphone with a CCTV monitoring system, transforming your device into a powerful camera for remote surveillance.
+This app is designed to seamlessly integrate your smartphone with a Mobile Monitoring system, transforming your device into a powerful camera for remote surveillance.

 ## Features

 - **Mobile Camera Integration:** Utilize your smartphone as a surveillance camera, providing real-time footage to your CCTV monitoring system.

-- **CCTV System Compatibility:** Compatible with a wide range of CCTV systems, ensuring flexibility and ease of integration.
+- **CCTV System Compatibility:** Compatible with Moontech systems, ensuring flexibility and ease of integration.

 - **Remote Monitoring:** Access live camera feeds from your smartphone, providing on-the-go surveillance capabilities.